zenoamaro/react-quill/README.md

 : If true, the editor won't allow changing its contents.
 Wraps the Quill [`disable` API](https://quilljs.com/docs/api/#enable).

 `placeholder`
 : The default value for the empty editor.
+Note: The Quill API does not support changing this value dynamically.
+Use refs and data-attributes instead (see [#340](https://github.com/zenoamaro/react-quill/issues/340#issuecomment-376176878)).

 `modules`
 : An object specifying which modules are enabled, and their configuration.
 The editor toolbar is a commonly customized module.
 See the [modules section](http://quilljs.com/docs/modules/) over the Quill documentation for more information on what modules are available.